-Delay creams and sprays are a temporary solution for premature ejaculation that appeal to many guys.
+Delay creams and sprays are an easy and immediate solution for premature ejaculation that appeal to many men.

 They can be especially useful if your problem is caused by physical sensitivity rather than factors like anxiety or a lack of arousal control.

-So in this article you’ll find out more about the pros and cons of using a delay cream or spray, hopefully helping you work out if it’s the right option for you or not.
+In this article you’ll find out more about the pros and cons of using a delay cream or spray, helping you work out if it’s the right option for you or not.

 1. An easy option which requires minimal effort